zhassman/Portfolio/README.md

 # Portfolio

 ## Repository Overview
 Welcome to my portfolio / project archive!
-This is a home for some of the more interesting projects I have done.
+This is a home for a few of the projects I have done.

 ## Featured Projects